-I serve as Faculty Coordinator of the UGA Research and Education Garden located on the Griffin Campus (www.ugagarden.com).
-The Garden is committed to developing, evaluating and delivering fact-based management practices for southern landscapes.
-Educational and outreach resources and programs are directed to homeowners, professionals, policymakers and educators.
-Outreach programming includes plant selection, horticultural practices, pest management, water quality and conservation, and related topics.
+- Serve as Faculty Coordinator of the UGA Research and Education Garden located on the Griffin Campus.
+The Garden is committed to developing, evaluating, and delivering fact-based management practices for southern landscapes.
+Educational and outreach programming is directed to homeowners, professional landscapers and retailers, policymakers, and educators.
+The programming includes plant selection, horticultural practices, pest management, water quality and conservation, and related topics.

 - Member, Center for Invasive Species and Ecosystem Health.

 - Administrative Coordinator of the Entomology Unit, Griffin Campus.

 - Teach AESC 4190 (Agricultural Ethics) as a seminar/topic-based course that explores ethical issues in food security, agricultural technology, animal rights and welfare, agribusiness, and related topics.

 Gardner, W.A., J.L.
 Bount, J.R.
 Golec, W.A.
 Jones, X.P.
 Hu, E.J.
 Talamas, R.M.
 Evans, X. Dong, C.H.
 Ray, Jr., G.D.
 Buntin, N.M Gerardo, and J. Couret.
 2013.
 Discovery of Paratelenomus saccharalis (Dodd) (Hymenoptera: Platygastridae), an egg parasitoid of Megacopta cribraria F. (Hemiptera: Plataspidae) in its expanded North American range.
 J. Entomol.
 Sci.
 48(4): 355-359.